Sunak's rise as next British PM triggers war of words between BJP, opposition leaders | Politics

 - India

-With opposition leaders using the elevation of Rishi Sunak as Britain's next prime minister to lament alleged majoritarianism and divisiveness in India, the BJP on Tuesday cited APJ Abdul Kalam's and Manmohan Singh's rise as the country's president and prime minister to hit out at them.
+With opposition leaders using the elevation of Rishi Sunak as Britain's next prime minister to lament alleged majoritarianism and divisiveness in India, the BJP on Tuesday cited the rise of A P J Abdul Kalam and Manmohan Singh as the country's president and prime minister to hit out at them.

-The BJP also rejected any parallel between its leaders' opposition to prime ministership for Sonia Gandhi, who is of Italian origin, after the Congress won the Lok Sabha poll in 2004 and the Britain's ruling party choosing Indian-origin Sunak as its leader, paving the way for him to become the country's next PM. ''Can't differentiate between Italy-born Sonia (who refused to take Indian citizenship for several decades after marriage with Rajiv) and UK-born Rishi with Indian ancestry,'' BJP's foreign affairs department head Vijay Chauthaiwale said responding to a Twitter user.
+The Bharatiya Janata Party (BJP) also rejected any parallel between its leaders' opposition to prime ministership for Sonia Gandhi, who is of Italian origin, after the Congress won the Lok Sabha poll in 2004 and the Britain's ruling party choosing Indian-origin Sunak as its leader. ''Can't differentiate between Italy-born Sonia (who refused to take Indian citizenship for several decades after marriage with Rajiv) and UK-born Rishi with Indian ancestry,'' BJP's foreign affairs department head Vijay Chauthaiwale said responding to a Twitter user.

 ''First Kamala Harris, now Rishi Sunak.
 The people of the US and the UK have embraced the non-majority citizens of their countries and elected them to high office in government,'' Chidambaram said on Twitter.